 |Ricoh GR II||optional||n||3.0||1230||fixed||n||1/4000s||4.0||Y||n|

 The X Typ 113 writes its imaging data to SDXC cards, while the E-PL2 uses SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Olympus PEN E-PL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the E-PL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
+Both the X Typ 113 and the E-PL2 have been discontinued, but can regularly be found used on eBay.
+The E-PL2 was replaced by the Olympus E-PL3, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is the Leica X Typ 113 better than the Olympus E-PL2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica X (Typ 113):